GitHub

 You're good to go.

-A new tab with the created GitHub Task opens up posting the Issue to the selected GitHub repository containing all the details and a link to the complete bug report with info.
+A new tab with the created GitHub Task opens up posting the Issue to the selected GitHub repository containing all the details and a link to the complete bug report with developer tools info.